Fripe070/blahaj.group/README.md

 ### Getting Started

-Clone the repository and run the following commands
+Clone the repository and run the following commands.
+If you intend to contribute, you probably want to fork the repository and clone your fork instead.

 ```sh
 bun install